Guarda costa: Origin and function

 Guarda costa were eminently recruited from local populations.
-They supplied their own ships and were conferred authority to capture and bring to port every ship suspicious of piracy or contraband they came upon, receiving part of the prize in exchange.
+They supplied their own ships and were conferred authority to capture and bring to port every ship suspected of piracy or contraband they came upon, receiving part of the prize in exchange.
 Although the captured ship's owners had the right to reclaim their ships and goods, those were usually sold quickly and their owners were typically redirected to buy them or to travel to Madrid to complain.
 The arrested crews were often subjected to torture and sentenced to prison, death or penal labour.